Hajime12341234/Tutoring-records/README.md

 ### A_Hausdorff_Noetherian_Space_Is_Finite.pdf
 A note exploring an interesting topological result: that a Hausdorff Noetherian space must be finite.
-Although I haven’t yet used this document in tutoring sessions, it was intended to introduce my student to higher-level topology once they’ve mastered the fundamentals.
+Although I haven’t yet used this document in tutoring sessions, it was intended to introduce my student to a little higher-level concept once they’ve mastered the fundamentals.

 ---